Ponava

 Ponava is a municipal part and cadastral territory of Brno-Královo Pole, a city district of Brno, Czech Republic.
 The cadastral territory has an area of 1.6 km^{2}.
-The territory of later Ponava was annexed to Brno in parts in 1850 and 1919.
+The territory of today's Ponava was annexed to Brno in parts in 1850 and 1919.
 Ponava has been part of Brno-Královo Pole since November 24, 1990.
 About 6,800 people live here.